 Reduced vulnerabilities and blind spots

 Their concerns seem to be warranted.
-In the last two years, 40% of respondents experienced an attack within their digital ecosystem that negatively affected their organization.
+The same study found that, in the last two years, 40% of respondents experienced a cyberattack within their digital ecosystem that negatively affected their organization.

-Several frameworks, including the National Institute of Standards and Technology (NIST) Cybersecurity Framework, recommend monitoring and visibility as a critical part of any cyber security plan.
+Several frameworks, including the well-known NIST Cybersecurity Framework, recommend monitoring and visibility as a critical part of any cybersecurity plan.

 NIST released a report titled Security and Privacy Controls for Information Systems and Organizations.
 Among the many other controls listed in this report, NIST recommends that organizations monitor their systems to detect: